 a.
 One Middlebury College course credit will be awarded for each qualifying AP exam score up to the maximum allowed as specified above in section A. Degree Requirements.
 Two credits will be awarded in those instances in which the department has demonstrated to the Curriculum Committee that the AP examination adequately covers material in two separately numbered Middlebury College courses that students would normally take sequentially.

 b.
 Advanced Placement credits may be used to anticipate course work at Middlebury.
 AP credits applied toward graduation will be counted toward the 16-credit limit in the department granting the credit unless the department specifically states that the credits do not count toward the major.
 The maximum number of Middlebury College course credits that may be accumulated through AP exams is specified above in section A. Degree Requirements.
-A student may not register for a Middlebury College course that covers substantially the same material as an AP exam on which he or she has received a score eligible for credit as described above.
+A student may not earn credit for a Middlebury College course that is equivalent to an AP exam for which the student has received credit as described above.
 Departments will be responsible for submitting to the registrar lists of these equivalent courses.
 In exceptional circumstances, the prohibition on registering for a course that is the equivalent of an AP exam may be waived by a department chair.

 c.
 Advanced Placement scores must be reported directly to Middlebury College by the College Board.
 In order for Advanced Placement credits to count toward the 36 credit requirement for graduation, the examination scores must be received no later than the end of the student's second semester at Middlebury College.